Research group of Steel Structures

 - Laser shape measuring system (for determining the local weld geometry)

 Figure 3.
 Full scale fatigue test Sorry of missing figs are added asap.

 Figure 4.
 5 MN "MEGA" testing rig.
 Sorry of missing figs are added asap.

-The laboratory is coordinating the OWS (=Optimization of Welded Structures, Finnish HRO) –forum, which includes about 35 Finnish companies, which are designing or fabricating welded structures - many of them being market leaders in their own business area in the world.
+The laboratory is coordinating the OWS (=Optimization of Welded Structures, Finnish HRO) –forum, have 36 company members from Finnish industry, which are designing or fabricating welded structures - many of them being market leaders in their own business area in the world.
 OWS is one forum of the Finnish Welding Society and tries to solve problems involved in design of welded structures common for all industrial partners.

 Laboratory is active also in education of International Welding Engineers (IWE) as well International Welded Structures Designer (IWSD).